 The best meal we found in 2016 was at The Harbourmaster Hotel, Aberaeron; a great place for lunch on the sea front.
 It is in the Michelin Guide 2016 too.

-A pub that we cannot recommend too highly is Y Ffarmers Llanfihangel y Creuddyn, Aberystwyth SY23 4LA which is well worth a visit.
+A pub with a strong local reputation is Y Ffarmers Llanfihangel y Creuddyn, Aberystwyth SY23 4LA which is well worth a visit.
 Y Ffarmers is the cream coloured house in the centre of this lovely picture by Lizzie Spikes

 It is all about good Welsh food and beer served in an attractive relaxed atmosphere by friendly staff.
-We have had three delicious meals in the lovely restaurant including a wonderful Sunday lunch in March 2017.
-In July 2017 Caitlin and Lewis took over the running of the pub and they will ensure the same high standards are maintained.
+We have had many good meals in the lovely restaurant including good Sunday lunches.
+In July 2017 Caitlin and Lewis took over the running of the pub and they are ensuring that high standards are maintained.
 Do book before you go.
 Our SatNav took us to the door and the drive was 22 minutes.

 If you are in Aberystwyth and would enjoy a good view of the beach area try Baravin.
 It is great for pizzas, pastas and sea food but it can get very crowded so booking might be wise.
 01970 611189 and email@example.com.
 It’s on the front at 1 Llys y Brenin, SY23 2AP.
 In July 2017 we had an excellent Sunday lunch on the sea front at Gwesty Cymru.